sidorof/dbbase/docs/_sources/user_guide.rst.txt

     }
 ..

-Example of RELATIONS_SERIAL_LIST
+Example of SERIAL_FIELD_RELATIONS

-In the example above we controlled the output for Address by using `Address.SERIAL_LIST = ['email_address']`.
+In the example above we controlled the output for Address by using `Address.SERIAL_FIELDS = ['email_address']`.
 That means that any time an API would call for an addres only the email address would be returned.
 If it is **only** going to be returned in conjunction with a user, that may be acceptable.
 However, there are many secondary relationships where more control would be helpful.

-In the following code block we will see our tables created again, but with the use of the RELATIONS_SERIAL_LIST variable to help us to a more refined output.
+In the following code block we will see our tables created again, but with the use of the SERIAL_FIELD_RELATIONS variable to help us to a more refined output.

 .. code-block:: python

     class User(db.Model):
         __tablename__ = 'users'
         SERIAL_STOPLIST = ['first_name', 'last_name']
-        RELATIONS_SERIAL_LIST = {
+        SERIAL_FIELD_RELATIONS = {
             "Address": ["id", "email_address"]
         }